Sustainability

 Foodible

-So, what’s it all about?
+So what’s it all about?

 Ideation

-How might we reduce food waste by helping people track their food in a communal kitchen?
+So, how might we reduce food waste by helping people track their food in a communal kitchen?

 User Research

-Discover decision-making processes while buying food.
+Discover the decision-making processes of people while buying food.

-Methods used:
+Methods used

 Key insights